Easily apply online for the money you need to finance a car, home or small business at competitive rates and adjustable terms.

 - Trusted bank.
 Chase has been a name in the finance world since 1799.

 - Does not offer traditional personal loans.
-You can’t use Chase to consolidate your debt or for personal use.
+You can’t use Chase to consolidate your debt or take out a loan for personal use.

 - Potentially high rates.
 If your credit is poor, you may see rates that are higher than you’d find elsewhere.